 Some planets, like Venus and Earth, follow paths that are almost perfect circles.
 Other planets, like Mercury and Mars, follow more elliptical orbits, which are described as being more eccentric, or differing from a circle.

-On the day of opposition, Mars, Earth and the sun fall on a straight line.
+On the day of opposition, Mars, Earth and the sun fell on a straight line.
 Six days later, both planets will have moved a little along their orbits, but, because of the eccentricity of its orbit, Mars will be slightly closer to Earth than it was before.

 If you look closely at Mars' orbit around the 4 o'clock point, you'll see a little tick mark, which indicates Mars' perihelion, the point when it's closest to the sun.
 If Earth is somewhere in the same quadrant, Mars will be much closer to Earth than it is right now, when it's on the far side of its orbit from perihelion.